 Travel activities add up to 5.2 hours per week, or 11% of the time.
 Typically outside reps make 13 trips per week of 25 minutes each.
 (Few of the study participants did overnight trips.)
 When asked about their ideal time, this activity is one where they would prefer to spend much less time, ideally only about 3 hours per week.

 Our time studies exclude commuting time.
 For sales people who need to go directly to their office in the morning, commuting time is an extra burden.

 Breaks, lunch and personal business usually average about 3.3 hours per week, consisting of 8 breaks of 24 minutes each.
 This is lower than most office workers who spend 4.3 hours per week on personal time.

 Finally, the miscellaneous activity includes activities that were not tracked anywhere else.
 If items such as mailing or filing were not specifically included in the list of activities given to a participant, the time spent on them may have ended up in this activity.
 It might also include charity projects, special task forces and office socializing.
 At 2.2 hours, miscellaneous time is relatively low for sales reps.

 DIFFERENCES VERSUS IDEAL

-Prior to beginning their time studies, reps fill out a survey indicating how they would ideally like to spend their time.
-They do this with the aid of small “time tokens”; plastic discs that they use to allocate their hours to an ideal profile.
+Prior to beginning a time study, sales reps fill out a survey indicating how they would ideally like to spend their time.

 Ideal data is compared to actual data gathered using the TimeCorder.
-Overall, their work week of 49 hours is 7 hours longer than they feel is ideal.
+Overall, the work week for sales reps of 47 hours is 5 hours longer than their ideal.

 Lower priority activities such as administration and travel take up much more time than ideal.
-Meanwhile, more vital activities such as selling and order processing come in slightly below ideal expectations.
+Meanwhile, more vital activities such as selling and client admin come in below ideal expectations.